Real Stories

 How are aunts and uncles affected when their niece or nephew is diagnosed with cancer?
 While each story is different, Tamara (Tam) shares her story about her nephew Roman’s cancer experience.

-In June 2018 Tam’s two-and-a-half-year-old nephew Roman was diagnosed with Leukemia.
-With four kids of her own, Tash is extremely close with her sister Natasha (Tash) and her two nephews Roman and Vin.
+In June 2018 Tam’s two-and-a-half-year-old nephew Roman was diagnosed with leukaemia.
+With four kids of her own, Tam is extremely close with her sister Natasha (Tash) and her two nephews Roman and Vin.

 “We’re a very close family.
 A lot of the time, we have a meal at mum and dads, where Tash and her husband Ron live, every Monday night.
 Roman and Vin also go the same school as my kids and often, we’ll pick each other’s kids up.
 We’re always in each other’s daily lives and we live within walking distance.”